 But when you have a loan forgiven, canceled or discharged, it means you’re off the hook.
-Let’s take a look at each of these methods to eliminate debt.
+Let’s take a look at several methods to eliminate debt.
 You can learn more about each at this page of StudentAid.ed.gov.

 Having student loans canceled, forgiven or discharged

-Disability discharge.
-If you have a Direct, Federal Family (FFEL) or Federal Perkins loan, or a loan paid under the TEACH program, it’s possible to have it discharged if you become permanently and totally disabled.
+Disability discharge: If you have a Direct Loan, Federal Family Education Loan (FFEL) or Federal Perkins Loan, or a loan paid under the TEACH program, it’s possible to have it discharged if you become totally ans permanently disabled.

-In order to have a debt discharged, you’ll have to send proof of the disability (like certification from a doctor) to the Department of Education.
+In order to have a debt discharged, you’ll have to send proof of the disability (such as certification from a doctor) to the U.S. Department of Education.
 Go here for more information.
 You can also have the above types of loans discharged by the death of the borrower.